drkhodakarami/JiConfig/README.md

 ## ➤ What is this library?

-This is a simple yet useful library for adding config files to your mod.
-These configs will not have any graphical representation inside game and the mod configuration section inside Minecraft game.
-This library provides the ini file under the config folder for your game.
-In other words using this library you will have a server side config that is persistent for every game world out there.
-This library does not support per world instance config system.
+This is a simple yet useful library for adding a server side config system to your mod.
+This library will not provide a config system that shows up in the game GUI.
+The library will provide config's .ini file in the config folder.
+The current library has no means to provide config system per world.
+Players don't need to install this library as a separate mod.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)](#dependency)